Spark plug information and installation-replacement

-4. Unscrew the TOP terminal with pliers and put RED threadlock on the threads.
-Note: some spark plugs have welded terminals which do not require threadlock e.g. the NGK BR10EG.
-It will always loosen if threadlock is not used, even if tightened with a pair of pliers.
-If the upper terminal gets loose, the internal threads on the aluminum terminal will be will be destroyed, the terminal will come free, and then become embedded in the end of the boot.
+3. Unscrew the top terminal (part #2) with pliers and put red threadlock on the threads.
+Note: some plugs have terminals which are welded on.
+These plugs do not require threadlock e.g. the NGK BR10EG.
+The top terminal will always loosen if threadlock is not used, even if tightened with a pair of pliers.
+If the upper terminal gets loose, the internal threads on the terminal will be destroyed and the terminal will come free.
+It will then become embedded in the end of the boot.
 A loose terminal in the boot will not contact the plug properly and will cause missing at high loads.
 Pilots would not believe how often I find this problem when working on motors.

-5. Chase the hole with Lisle tool.
+4. Chase the hole in the cylinder head with the special tool.
+Note: this is NOT required on new engines that have not been run before.
 Put a few drops of cutting fluid on the tool.
-If you do not have cutting fluid, use some WD-40 or very light machine oil.
+If you do not have cutting fluid, use some penetrating oil or very light machine oil.
+DO NOT USE ANTI-SEIZE COMPOUND.
 Combustion deposits have a way of working up the spark plug threads in the cylinder head.
 These deposits, as NGK notes in their installation manual, prevent the spark plug from being torqued properly.

-6. CHT sensor probe – if the engine has a CHT, screw the plug into the probe.
-If you do not have a CHT, be sure to get one!
+5. CHT sensor probe – if the engine has a CHT, screw the plug (minus the gasket that was removed in step #2 above) into the probe.
+If you do not have a CHT, be sure to get one.
 It's like having a car without a radiator gauge/light.
 You do not need gauges most of the time but when you do....